UsabilityEngineering/What4Dinner/phaseII/README.md

 ## Findings

-Creating the basic wireframes and low-fidelity prototypes allowed the Whats4Dinner team to flush out the layout of the platform and create a draft of the final interface.
+Creating the basic wireframes and low-fidelity prototypes allowed the Whats4Dinner team to flesh out the layout of the platform and create a draft of the final interface.
 Doing so revealed minor obstacles such as where to put buttons and how to layout the platform most effectively.
 These obstacles were easily surpassed.

 The cognitive walkthrough evaluations yielded valuable insight into the current functionality of Whats4Dinner.